Sheelasha Rajbhandari

-Work & Career
+Work and career

+She completed her MFA from Tribuvan University in 2014.

 Engaged in women's experiences, Rajbhandari's practice seeks to counter how women's agency and physicality are becoming contested political sites for contemporary nation-states.
 Her recent works also examine the transformation of Nepal's current transformation from a major center of Himalayan trade to a geopolitical situation between two emerging world powers, India and China.